How the Federal Reserve affects HELOCs and home equity loans

 There’s no single answer.
 Depending on the Fed’s policy, where interest rates are heading and the nature of your financial need, one may be more ideal than the other.

-HELOCs benefit most from rate decreases.
-With the Fed looking to lower rates in 2024, a HELOC may be more beneficial than a home equity loan because the rate could go down.
+HELOCs benefit the most from rate decreases.
+In the wake of the Fed’s recent cuts this year, a HELOC may be more beneficial than a home equity loan because the rate could drop more dramatically.
 Also, with a HELOC, you can draw funds as you need them, and you only have to pay interest on the funds you actually take out.
-So, if you don’t need the full sum on your line of credit upfront, you can take what you need now and wait until rates drop to withdraw more.
+So, if you don’t need the full sum on your line of credit upfront, you can take what you need now and wait until rates rates decline further.

-On the other hand, home equity loans on average have lower interest rates than HELOCs.
-As of Jan.
-31, interest rates on HELOCs average 9.27, whereas 15-year home equity loans average 9.03, according to Bankrate’s national survey of lenders.
+On the other hand, home equity loans tend to have lower interest rates than HELOCs.
+As of Nov.
+7, interest rates on HELOCs averaged 8.70 percent, while 15-year home equity loans averaged 8.42 percent, according to Bankrate’s national survey of lenders.

-If the Fed doesn’t move its fed funds rate significantly this year, fixed-rate home equity loans could maintain a lower rate than HELOCs.
 If you need a set large amount, a home equity loan will get you the funds with a predictable monthly payment.
-Plus, if rates fall by a large amount, you could always consider refinancing your HE loan, though you will likely need to pay closing costs.
+Plus, if rates fall by a large amount, you could always consider refinancing your HE Loan, though you will likely need to pay closing costs.

 “If you’re undertaking a home improvement project where costs will be incurred in stages, that is best suited to a home equity line of credit,” says McBride.
 “If you’re doing a debt consolidation where all the funds are disbursed at once, a fixed rate home equity loan may be the better choice.”